pragmint/open-practices/practices/reduce-coupling-between-abstractions.md

 The YAGNI principle warns against adding complexity for features that might never be needed.
 Focus on the current requirements and only introduce abstractions when there's a clear, present need, avoiding speculative design.

-## Introspective Questions

-### Understanding Dependencies

-How tightly coupled are our current modules and components?
-What are the most common pain points we encounter due to high coupling in our codebase?
-How often do changes in one part of the system require changes in other parts?

-### Evaluating Interfaces

-Are we using interfaces effectively to reduce coupling, or are they adding unnecessary complexity?
-How many interfaces in our codebase have only one implementation?
-Do we have a clear understanding of when and why we should introduce new interfaces?

-### Knowledge Sharing

-How effectively do we share knowledge about our design decisions and abstractions within the team?
-Are there ways to improve collaboration and onboarding through better documentation and communication?

-### Gradual Refactoring

-Have we identified the most problematic areas of coupling in our codebase?
-What small, incremental changes can we make to start reducing coupling in these areas?
-How do we ensure system stability while refactoring to reduce coupling?

 ## How To Improve

 ### [Start A Book Club](/practices/start-a-book-club.md)